 Here’s an insightful quote that hints as to the solution to the issue:

 Humidifying the air helps cut down static electricity.
 Electrons build up more easily in dry places.
 On humid days, shocks are less common because a thin layer of water molecules coats most surfaces, which allows electrons to flow more freely and makes almost everything conductive and static-free.The Shocking Truth Behind Static Electricity – https://www.livescience.com/4077-shocking-truth-static-electricity.html

 The solution is to add a few drops of water before grinding coffee.
 This will help reduce static.
 This not only works for coffee grinders either.
 For example, you can also use water spray to untangle a static-laden skirt or flatten your head hair.

-Four Useful Coffee Grinder Static Hacks
+Five Useful Coffee Grinder Static Hacks

 1.Ross Droplet Technique (RDT)

 This hack takes its name from David Ross, who pioneered it in 2005.
 The method was shared in the Home Barista Community online forum thread.

 It’s incredibly simple, and you’ll only need one piece of equipment: a fine-mist spray bottle.